 “I believe there’s no fixing the FISA court to make it constitutional for Americans.”

-Spying powers under the act were extended on March 16 for 77 days as lawmakers negotiated provisions for the bill.
+Spying powers under the act were extended in the Senate on March 16 for 77 days as lawmakers negotiated provisions for the bill, but the House never took up the extension.

 The legislation needed 60 votes to pass.
 It had 79 as of 2:30 p.m.
 Thursday.
 Another 16 senators voted against it.
 The strong bipartisan support means a possible veto by President Donald Trump would be overriden.